 - The measure is used for both public reporting and in accountability programs.
 The developer described seven current accountability uses of the measure.
-The Committee had no concerns about the use of the measure. - Committee members expressed a concern with usability that the measure specifications could lead to a potential unintended consequence of overuse of a DXA test.
-However, the Committee concluded that the benefits from having the test outweighed the consequences of potential extra screenings. - The Committee was supportive of the developer expanding the current exclusions (such as the addition of a palliative care population) in a future iteration of the measure. - The Committee hopes the measure will be updated with more robust clinician level data, which is currently in use in the QPP. - Overall, the Committee agreed with a moderate rating for usability of the measure.
-The measure has demonstrated a slight improvement in performance rates at both the health plan and clinician level, and there is still opportunity for more improvement.
+The Committee had no concerns about the use of the measure. - Committee members expressed concern that the measure specifications require the exam to be performed too frequently, leading to overuse of a retinal eye exam.
+However, the Committee concluded that the benefits from having the exam outweighed the consequences of potential extra screenings. - Overall, the Committee agreed with a moderate rating for usability of the measure.
+Committee members noted that although the measure has demonstrated a slight improvement in performance for Medicare plans, a slight decline for commercial plans, and no change for Medicaid plans over the past three years, there is still opportunity for more improvement.
+5. Related and Competing Measures • No related or competing measures noted.